-Sanders Projected To Win Nevada Caucuses, Solidifying Status As Front-Runner
+Sanders Projected To Win Nevada Caucuses, Solidifying Front-Runner Status

 Sanders now has the clear momentum, and an inside edge among the crowded field of candidates, going into a critical stretch where the bulk of delegates will be awarded.
 It's a remarkable position for a longtime political outsider who still has not officially joined the Democratic Party.

-Before the results were announced, Sanders spoke to supporters in El Paso, Texas, one of the Super Tuesday states voting on March 3.
-He reiterated familiar themes from his regular campaign speech and made a point to respond to critics of the central policy proposal driving his candidacy — "Medicare for All."
+At a different campaign event in Texas earlier in the day, Sanders made a point to respond to critics of the central policy proposal driving his candidacy — "Medicare for All."

 "The idea of universal health care is not a radical idea!"
 Sanders insisted.

+"We can prioritize either ideological purity or inclusive victory.
+We can either call people names online or we can call them into our movement.
+We can either tighten a narrow and hardcore base or open the tent to a new, broad, big-hearted American coalition," Buttigieg argued.

-While Sanders will campaign in South Carolina this week, his campaign is more focused on Super Tuesday, as evidenced by the fact that Sanders spent more time campaigning in California and Texas than in Nevada in recent days.
+While Sanders will head to events in South Carolina, which holds its primary next Saturday, his campaign is more focused on Super Tuesday (March 3), as evidenced by the fact that Sanders spent more time campaigning in California and Texas than in Nevada in recent days.

 The campaign is betting that the momentum earned by its sustained stretch of early victories, combined with its massive financial war chest funded by small-dollar donations, will give Sanders the edge on a day when about a third of all delegates will be awarded.

+Former Vice President Joe Biden, speaking to supporters in Nevada before Sanders was projected as the winner Saturday evening, proclaimed he still had time to shake up the primary race with a win in the next contest.
+Early results showed him running a distant second to Sanders.

+"The press is ready to declare people dead quickly, but we're alive and we're coming back and we're going to win," Biden said, adding, "We're going to win in South Carolina.
+Then Super Tuesday, and we are on our way."